 Abby Anna Batko-Taylor

-Abby Anna Batko-Taylor is a staff attorney with Texas RioGrande Legal Aid's immigration team in Austin.
-She works with survivors of violence to prepare affirmative applications and represents clients in removal proceedings.
-She graduated with a joint degree from the School of Social Work and then worked for two years with Volunteer Legal Services of Central Texas (VLS) to expand its capacity to provide free civil legal services to low-income Spanish-speaking immigrants, focusing on communities in southeast Travis County.
+Abby Anna Batko-Taylor is an Immigration Judge with the U.S. Department of Justice’s Executive Office for Immigration Review, based in the Washington, D.C. area.
+Abby Anna graduated with a joint degree from the School of Social Work and then worked for two years with Volunteer Legal Services of Central Texas (VLS) to expand its capacity to provide free civil legal services to low-income Spanish-speaking immigrants, focusing on communities in southeast Travis County.
 Her work was funded by a Texas Law Julius Glickman Fellowship in Public Interest Law.
+From 2017 to 2022, she was a staff attorney with Texas RioGrande Legal Aid's immigration team.
+She worked with survivors of violence to prepare affirmative applications and represented clients in removal proceedings.